“Yes, I am a story-teller and it takes no effort for me to write one,

 Did I accept Mr. Storyteller’s advice as the golden rule of authorship?

 Let’s break it down: What he really said is that it’s natural for him to stop writing, because it is effortless for him to pen a story.
 He does not struggle to write.
 To him, the rest of us are seriously flawed if we stop writing for any reason.
 We should “do something else in life” if we choose to step off the track.

 Well, I stepped off the track, and spent my days doing a lot of other things while I was not writing.
 All of these things have manifested into work I love – beyond publishing and completely offline.
-(More on that later)
+I became a Sommelier and Wine Educator, which then led me into the “spirit” world of scotch and whisky appreciation.
+I’ve tasted the top 1% of wines in the world, and the most expensive spirits on the market.
+I love educating people on these elixirs and watching the look on their faces when the burn hits the back of their throat, and they realize they’ve gotten to sample something rare.

 So, here’s your dart back, Mr. Storyteller.
 It never landed, as you intended it.
 And I was writing before you were even born.